-For organizations operating in the healthcare ecosystem, Big Data Security and privacy issues in healthcare are something that they have to keep in mind to ensure their patients’ privacy and protection against a serious threat of data breaches.
+For organizations operating in the healthcare ecosystem, big data security and privacy issues in healthcare are something that they have to keep in mind to ensure their patient’s privacy and protection against the severe threat of data breaches.
 Here are a few data security tips to protect healthcare data.

 Encrypt sensitive patient data